 - Saltwater might corrode the metal frame

-- If there are rips in the liner, the saltwater can cause more damage
+- Prone to rips in the liner, which saltwater can cause more damage to

 Saltwater Equipment and Maintenance Costs

 When people argue that a saltwater pool will “save” you money, they’re usually not talking about installation and construction costs.
 Initially, a saltwater pool can cost you $30,000 or more just to build in your backyard.
 And due to the extra equipment needed, you’ll likely pay more to install a saltwater pool than a standard chlorine pool.

-Instead, these people are typically referring to long-term maintenance and equipment costs.
+Instead, they are typically referring to long-term maintenance and equipment costs.
 In comparison to a traditional chlorine pool, maintaining your saltwater pool from month to month tends to be cheaper.

 With a traditional chlorine pool, you’ll have to continually purchase chlorine and other balancing agents to condition and clean your pool.
 Even just per month, this can run you from $50 to $100.
 This doesn’t account for storage costs or finding somewhere to keep the chlorine so that it stays dry.

 A saltwater pool, however, doesn’t require you to purchase chemicals like chlorine.
-While there is some chlorine in the pool water, the only compound you’ll need to add regularly is salt.
-Even then, that’s not something you should have to do every day or every week – the amount of salt in most generators is low at 2,800 to 3,500 ppm.
+While there is some chlorine in the pool water, the only compound you’ll need to add is salt (however, you will still need to shock the pool from time to time).
+Even then, that’s not something you should have to do every day or every week as salt does not dissipate as chlorine does – the amount of salt in most generators is low at 2,800 to 3,500 ppm.

 In comparison to chlorine, salt is usually significantly less expensive.
-You can buy in bulk, but most 40-lb bags of salt currently run you less than ten dollars.
+You can buy in bulk, but most 40-lb bags of salt currently run you less than $40.

 Read my saltwater pool maintenance guide for more information.

-When it comes to equipment costs, the most important piece of equipment that you’ll need to purchase is a salt-chlorine generator.
+Regarding equipment costs, the most important piece of equipment you’ll need to purchase is a salt-chlorine generator.
 This generator turns your pool into a saltwater pool to begin with, so it’s not something you can avoid purchasing.